 The idea came from a case this week where a client was defaced.
-Instead of engaging the host or malware professional she took it upon herself to to plead with the attacker via the provided email (you have to love egos).
-What was most amusing though was the attacker finally gave in and restored her site in an attempt to get her off his back.
+Instead of engaging the host or malware professional she took it upon herself to plead with the attacker via the provided email (you have to love egos).
+What was most amusing is that the attacker finally gave in and restored her website to get her off his back.

 What is Ransomware Malware?

 It’s a type of malware designed to hijack a victim’s information, often isolated to local environments, in return for money or some other collateral.
 It actually made its debut back in 1989 in a trojan called PC Cyborg.

 The idea is simple, keep you from your data.

 Imagine one day turning on your computer and seeing a splash page that provides you instructions on how to go about retrieving your information.
 To retrieve it though you must pay the attacker X amount of dollars in return for a key that will undo what kept you from your data.